 For more information on Lifetime Health Cover visit the Department of Health and Ageing.

 Members can view their cover details anytime via Members Online.

 To find out more about Health Partners Extras Covers, click here.
-Alternatively, collect a product brochure at any Health Partners Optical or Dental centre or any Health Partners Participating Physiotherapist or Pharmacy.
+Alternatively, collect a product brochure at any Health Partners Optical or Dental centre.
 If you would like further information please call Health Partners on 1300 113 113, or come in and see us at Member Services.

 Lifetime Health Cover is a Federal Government initiative to encourage you to take out private Hospital Cover earlier in life.
 For every year you are aged over 30 and do not have Hospital Cover, you will pay an additional 2% loading on top of your ‘base’ hospital contribution.
 The maximum loading for any person is 70%.

 For a single policy, the loading is applied directly to the base hospital contribution rate.
 For a couple/family policy, the loading is calculated by taking the average of yours and your spouse's/partner’s loading, and then adding this new percentage to the base hospital contribution.